weynsee/phrase/README.md

 * [Cloudcontrol Add-on](https://phraseapp.com/docs/cloudcontrol/introduction)

 ### Testimonials ###
-PhraseApp is helps a lot of software companies.
+PhraseApp helps a lot of software companies.
 See what [our customers](http://phraseapp.com/testimonials) say.

 ### Supported Formats ###
 You can manage your locale files with PhraseApp if they match one of the following formats: